Thousand Oaks shooting

 2018 mass shooting in California, U.S.

 On November 7, 2018, a mass shooting occurred in Thousand Oaks, California, United States, at the Borderline Bar and Grill, a country-western bar frequented by college students.
 Thirteen people were killed, including the perpetrator, who died of a self-inflicted gunshot wound, and a police officer who was shot multiple times, with the fatal round accidentally being fired by another officer.
 One other person sustained a gunshot wound, while fifteen others were injured by incidental causes.

-Police identified the killer as 28-year-old Ian David Long, a United States Marine Corps veteran.
+Police identified the gunman as 28-year-old Ian David Long, a United States Marine Corps veteran.

 Events

 At 11:18 p.m., a gunman, later identified as Ian David Long, entered the Borderline Bar and Grill and opened fire on the approximately 260 patrons and employees inside.
-At the time, the bar was hosting a regularly scheduled College Country Night event, and it was popular among students in the area, especially those from Pepperdine University, California Lutheran University, California State University Channel Islands, and Moorpark College.
+At the time, the bar was hosting a regularly scheduled College Country Night event, which was popular among students in the area, especially those from Pepperdine University, California Lutheran University, California State University Channel Islands, and Moorpark College.
 Long was armed with a legally purchased .45-caliber Glock 21 semi-automatic pistol with a Viridian X5L tactical weapon light and laser sight and seven banned high-capacity magazines, carrying a total of 190 rounds, along with a folding knife, ten smoke bombs, and two fireworks.

 Upon entering through the bar's front door, Long first killed the cashier nearby, then started shooting at the patrons.
 He fired a total of 61 rounds and threw smoke bombs.
 Many of the victims died in the first few minutes of the shooting while they were lying on the floor or trying to charge at Long.
 Witnesses described the gunman as a heavily tattooed white male dressed entirely in black.
 Some people shattered the bar's windows, allowing many to flee, while some others hid in an employee bathroom or the attic.
 During the shooting, Long answered a phone call made by the mother of a patron who escaped, and he also made several posts on Instagram expressing his thoughts.

+Sgt.
+Helus and the two CHP officers approaching the entrance of the bar.